victorhahncastell/zenoss-smstrade/README.md

 #### ZENOSS SETUP

-1. Download latest version of Zenoss script from: https://bitbucket.org/proximus/smseagle-zenoss
+1. Download latest version of the script zenoss_smseagle.py from: https://bitbucket.org/proximus/smseagle-zenoss

 2. Edit following lines in the script: